monta-app/static/gdpr.md

 ### Where is the data stored

-All data is stored in [Amazon web services](https://aws.amazon.com/).
+Most data is stored in [Amazon web services, AWS](https://aws.amazon.com/).
 In following data centers

  - eu-west-01, Ireland